duylam/pi-camera/apps/webrtc-signaling-server/README.md

 # 2. Coding workflow

 1. To install libraries: `npm ci`
-1. To start server app with hot-reloads: `npm run dev`
+1. To start server app with hot-reloads: `npm start`

 # 3. Other commands